5 Black Five Black Designers You Should Know

 Commercial Design

-Kitty Perkins helped redefine what representation looked like for a lot of young black girls.
-As the first Black designer at Mattel, she stepped into a space where dolls didn’t always reflect what we actually looked like.
+Kitty Black Perkins helped redefine representation for generations of young Black girls.
+As the first Black designer at Mattel, she stepped into a space where dolls dolls rarely reflected the appearance and experiences of Black children.

 Before working at Mattel, Kitty already had experience in fashion, which helped her bring a different perspective to her designs.
 When she started working on Barbie in 1978, she didn’t just see it as a doll; it was something bigger.
-She wanted black children to feel seen when they are playing with dolls; she wanted it to be more realistic.
+She wanted Black children to feel represented in the toys they played with.

 In 1980, she became the principal designer for Barbie at Mattel Toys.
 Instead of focusing on skin tone, she focused on details like hairstyles and clothing that the dolls could wear to reflect black beauty.
-Making Barbie playtime more intentional than just what they see every day.
+Her work made Barbie dolls more reflective of Black beauty and culture.

 Working within a company that had not always centered on diversity, Perkins quietly pushed for change.
-With clothing, skin tone, and overall beauty in dolls.
-Designing the first black Barbie was a challenge, but through her work, she helped create something impactful that we see in everyday life.
+She pushed for greater diversity in doll design, including clothing, hairstyles, and skin tones.
+Designing the first black Barbie was a challenge, but through her work, she helped create a cultural shift in how Black children saw themselves represented in toys.

 You can find her designs on just about every Black Barbie sold in retail stores.